shiukaheng/the-lost-metropolis/development.md

 # Todo

+## Urgent
+- Refactor XRLocomotion, and also make it cleanup after itself (or just eliminate the XRGestures class entirely)
+- Implement VR controls for XRLocomotion
+## Non-urgent

 - Seperate this into multiple smaller repositories
     - vapor-types: all the types / schemas shared across the platform
     - vapor-api: api for javascript clients to interact with the backend